Qin Sheng: Shanghai Shenhua

 On 15 January 2016, Qin transferred to Chinese Super League side Shanghai Shenhua.
 He made his debut for Shanghai on 5 March 2016 in a 1–1 home draw against Yanbian Funde.
 He received 13 yellow cards in the 2016 season including 11 in the league and two in the FA Cup, which was the highest in the league.
 On 11 March 2017, Qin was sent off by stamping Axel Witsel deliberately in a league match against Tianjin Quanjian.
 Qin was fined ¥300,000 and degraded to the reserve team by the club on the next day.
 Shanghai Shenhua announced a chase penalty on 13 March 2017 that the club decided to pay the minimum wage and refuse all transfer request on Qin when Qin was in the reserve team.
 On 24 March 2017, Qin received a ban of six months for the Chinese Super League matches and was fined ¥120,000 by the Chinese Football Association.

 Dalian Yifang

 On 21 June 2018, Qin was loaned to his hometown club Dalian Yifang for the rest of the season.
 On 7 July 2018, he made his home debut in a 3–0 home win over against Sichuan Jiuniu in the first leg of quarter-finals of 2018 Chinese FA Cup.
 He made his league debut for the club on 18 July 2018 in a 0–0 home draw against Hebei China Fortune, coming on as a substitute for Zhou Ting in the 75th minute.
 On 24 July 2018, he scored his first goal, a penalty, to beat Sichuan Jiuniu 2–0 in the second leg of quarter-finals of 2018 Chinese FA Cup.

 Qin made a permanent transfer to Dalian Yifang on 13 February 2019.

+End of football career

+On 29 January 2026, Qin was given a lifetime ban for match-fixing by the Chinese Football Association.